Public Notices

 TO ALL INTERESTED AGENCIES, GROUPS, AND PERSONS:

-The draft Permanent Local Housing Allocation (PLHA) Program Years 3 and 4 Allocation Application including the Reuse Plan, Amendment to the Five-Year Plan, and Year 1 Budget Revision Form, are comprehensive documents that provide a strategy for the use of state funds granted to the Urban County of Orange (County) by California Department of Housing and Community Development (State HCD) under the PLHA Program that provides grants to local governments in California for housing-related projects and programs that assist in addressing the unmet housing needs of their local communities.
+The draft PLHA Program Round 5 Application and Amendment to the Five-Year Plan are comprehensive documents that provide a strategy for the use of state funds granted to the Urban County of Orange (County) by the California Department of Housing and Community Development (State HCD) under the PLHA Program that provides grants to local governments in California for housing-related projects and programs that assist in addressing the unmet housing needs of their local communities.

-The County will receive a Years 3 and 4 Formula Allocation as an entitlement jurisdiction and will provide a proportional share of the allocation received for the unincorporated areas of Orange County and the Urban County cities of Brea, Cypress, Dana Point, La Palma, Laguna Beach, Laguna Hills, Laguna Woods, Los Alamitos, Stanton, Villa Park and Seal Beach, provided that the Urban County cities meet the PLHA threshold requirements and continue to meet the PLHA requirements during the Five-Year Plan.
-The information contained in the Draft PLHA Years 3 and 4 Allocation Application including a Reuse Plan and Amendment to the Five-Year PLHA Plan represents eligible PLHA Activities chosen by the Urban County cities and the County for the unincorporated areas.
+The County will receive a Formula Allocation as an entitlement jurisdiction and will provide a proportional share of the allocation received for the unincorporated areas of Orange County and the Urban County cities of Brea, Cypress, Dana Point, La Palma, Laguna Beach, Laguna Hills, Laguna Woods, Los Alamitos, Stanton, Villa Park and Seal Beach, provided that the Urban County cities meet the PLHA threshold requirements and continue to meet the PLHA requirements during the Five-Year Plan.
+The information contained in the Draft PLHA Round 5 Application and Amendment to the Five-Year PLHA Plan represents eligible PLHA Activities chosen by the Urban County cities and the County for the unincorporated areas.

-The activities to be allocated funding on behalf of the urban county cities and unincorporated areas focus on two eligible activities.
-They include: 1) assisting persons who are experiencing or at risk of homelessness, including, but not limited to, providing rapid rehousing, rental assistance, supportive/case management services that allow people to obtain and retain housing, operating and capital costs for navigation centers and emergency shelters, and the new construction, rehabilitation, and preservation of permanent and transitional housing; and 2) accessibility modifications for seniors in their owner-occupied housing units.
-Both activities target households with income at or below 60 percent of Area Median Income (AMI).
+The activities to be allocated funding on behalf of the urban county cities and unincorporated areas focus on three eligible activities, including 1) assisting persons who are experiencing or at risk of homelessness; 2) accessibility modifications for seniors in their owner-occupied housing units; and 3) down-payment assistance.

 In addition, the County will use no more than five percent of the PLHA funding for costs related to the administration of activities for which the allocation was made.